 IME 699 Master's Thesis (1-3 credits).
 Prerequisite: Completed Thesis and Dissertation Proposal Form, approved by the IME Department, on file with the College of Graduate Studies.
-Students must register for a minimum of 3 credits hours the first semester in which the student is enrolled in IME 699.
+Students must register for a minimum of 3 credits hours the first semester in which the student is enrolled in IME 609.
+This course may be repeated for 1-3 credit hours the first semester in which the student is enrolled in IME 699.
 This course may be repeated for 1-3 credit hours until the Thesis is successfully defended.
 Each student pursuing the thesis option must successfully defend his or her work in an oral examination.
 The oral examination is open to the public, and a notice must be posted two weeks prior to the examination.